OpenNyAI/Opennyai/docs/source/ner/legal_named_entities.rst

 Please click on the link displayed in the console to see the annotated entities.

-Getting unique statutes and provisions
+Getting unique provisions,statutes and precedents
 ======================

-1. To get a list of unique provisions and statutes within a judgment:
+1. To get a list of unique precedents within a judgment:

 .. code-block:: python

-    provision,statutes=InLegalNER.get_unique_provision_and_statutes(ner_output)

-It will return a list of unqiue provisions and statutes within a judgment For eg. provisions would be ['Article 226 of constitution','Section 147 of IPC'] statutes would be ['Constitution','IPC']
+    provision,statutes=InLegalNER.get_unique_precedent_count(ner_output)

+It will return a dictionary with name of the precedents  as keys and number of times they occured as values.
+ For eg. State of Punjab v.
+Phil  and Anr: [State of Punjab v.
+Phil Rani and Anr, Phil ]

 2. To get frequency count of all the provisions within a judgment: